Balancing Work and Caregiving

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 According to the Vanier Institute of the Family, 6.1 million Canadians were caregivers to a family member and also worked outside the home.
-If you’re currently caring for a loved one, chances are you often feel overwhelmed by the difficulty of balancing your responsibilities to your loved ones, your home, and your job.
+If you’re currently caring for a loved one, chances are you often feel overwhelmed by the difficulty of balancing your responsibilities.
 You’re not alone.
-Read the tips below to learn how to ease the burden.

 - Through Employment Insurance (EI), you could receive financial assistance that may help you take time away from work to provide care or support to a critically ill or injured person.